ananya-gta/sociobuzz/README.md

 ### Contributions to Sociobuzz are welcome!

-To contribute to Sociobuzz, simply clone this repository to your local machine and open the `index.html` file in your web browser.
+To contribute to Sociobuzz, simply clone this repository to your local machine and clone the repository to your local machine.

 ```bash
 git clone https://github.com/ananya-gta/sociobuzz.git